rsoiffer/Forge-of-Power/character-creation.md

   nav: character
 ---

 As in other tabletop RPGs, before beginning character creation, you should talk with your group about the general setting and style of your game.
-You should also grab a blank sheet of paper to act as a character sheet, where you can record all the choices you make.
+Ask your GM what character level you're starting at, and if they're using any custom rules.
+Finally, grab a blank sheet of paper to act as a character sheet, where you can record all the choices you make.

 ## Step 1.
 Choose your General Theme